Audrey-Okumu/-wireframing/README.md

 In short, wireframing is not just a design exercise—it is a **communication and planning tool** that ensures software development is efficient, user-centered, and collaborative.

+## Wireframing in Practice

+Wireframing is most effective when applied to real-world projects, where it helps teams identify usability issues before they reach the costly development phase.

+### Example Scenario
+A startup was building an **e-commerce website** and began with wireframes to map out the shopping and checkout process.
+During the review, the team noticed that the **checkout flow required five separate pages** (cart, shipping details, payment details, confirmation, and review).

+This raised concerns that users might get frustrated and abandon their carts due to the long process.

+### How the Issues Were Resolved
+- The team redesigned the wireframe to combine shipping and payment details into a **single step**.
+- They also added a **progress indicator** at the top of the page to show users how many steps were left.
+- Usability testing on the revised wireframe confirmed that the new flow was much smoother and more user-friendly.

+### Impact on the Final Product
+When development began, the engineers had a clear, simplified structure to follow.
+The final product launched with a **3-step checkout process**, which significantly improved user satisfaction and reduced cart abandonment rates.

+---

+### Conclusion
+This scenario shows that wireframing is not just about sketching layouts—it is a **problem-solving tool**.
+By allowing teams to visualize and test user flows early, wireframes:
+- Expose potential usability problems before coding.
+- Save time and costs by reducing rework.
+- Ensure the final product is intuitive and user-friendly.

+In short, wireframing acts as a bridge between ideas and implementation, making it a vital step in creating successful software solutions.